Medical History Museum

 discover antique and obsolete medical instruments and equipment dating

-hospitals during the past 100 years.
+in local hospitals during the past 100 years.

 Some of the displays you'll see at the Museum of Medical History include: